NativeScript/firebase/packages/firebase-admob/README.md

 banner.size = adSize
 ```
-- Set the `size` to any of the constants on the `BannerAdSize` class.
+- Set the `size` to any of the constants of the `BannerAdSize` class.

 The table below lists the available constants and the sizes they represent.